Twentysix26/Red-Docs/red/red_install_android.md

 description: A guide for installing Red on Android.
 ---

 This guide will explain on how to install Red onto Android.
-Keep in mind that this guide is made for Ubuntu, and commands may differ with Debian.
+Keep in mind that this guide is made for Android, and commands may differ with Android.

 There is no audio support on android at this time.